danioxoli/HotSpotAnalysis_Plugin/README.md

   - **`Numpy`**
   - **`Scipy`**

-These libraries are not included in the QGIS core libraries and must be installed prior to the use of the plugin through the [OSGeo4W Shell] on **Windows**, or through terminal on **Ubuntu** and **macOS** (see the following).
+These libraries are not included in the QGIS core libraries and must be installed prior to the use of the plugin through the [OSGeo4W Shell] on **Windows**, or through the terminal on **Ubuntu** and **macOS** (see the following).

 <!---
 **Note**:_If you are using the [OSGeo-Live] Virtual Machine, you do not need to install any dependency.
-You can simply install the plugin from the offcial **QGIS Python Plugins Repository**.
+You can simply install the plugin from the official **QGIS Python Plugins Repository**.
 Depending on the pre-installed Pysal version, some of the functionalities might not be available_
 --->

-___

-**NB - the dependencies installation for MacOS might not properly work because not extensively tested yet**

 ___
 ### Installation - Windows